philrechani/langchaindocker/README.md

 docker compose build
 docker compose up --detach
 ````
-(I believe docker compose up will build it if it isn't already, so docker compose  build might not be necessary)
+(I believe docker compose up will build it if it isn't already, so ```docker compose build``` might not be necessary)

 The llm-server container should automatically serve ollama

 Then you need to find the NAME of the app container.
-It should be langchaindocker-app-1.
+It should be ```langchaindocker-app-1```.
 Run the following command and the name should be under NAMES

 ```
 docker container ls